FlorianMoga/AI_Domain_Models/README.md

 After its creation, press the play button to start it.

 Go to your IDE and run the app inside the Virtual Device.
-For example in Intellj the IDE will autmoatically detect the virutal device, so you have to just press play.
+For example, in IntelliJ the IDE will automatically detect the virtual device, so you have to just press play.

 Inside the app initialize all the values.